lit/lit.dev/packages/lit-dev-content/site/guide/templates/syntax.md

   order: 5
 ---

-lit-html templates are written using JavaScript template literals tagged with the `html` tag.
+Lit templates are written using JavaScript template literals tagged with the `html` tag.
 The contents of the literal are mostly plain, declarative, HTML:

 ```js
 html`<h1>Hello World</h1>`